sewingscientist/user-management-app/README.md

 ## User Management Web App

 This Flask-based application provides a user management system with functionalities to view, add, edit, and delete users.
-Data is fetched from an external API and stored in a MySQL database, with automatic database and table creation if needed.
+Data is fetched from an external API and stored in a MySQL database.
 The app includes a dynamic frontend with sorting and filtering using DataTables and ensures secure database operations.
 Ideal for managing user data in a simple and efficient way.

+You may set up your own database within MySQl if needed.
+Instructions to do this can be found in the __database__ folder as *userDB.sql*

 ####  1. Create project environment
-- Create project folder within your IDE
+- Create project folder within your IDE/local system
 - Create a virtual environment:

 *python -m venv venv*